LucasBarretto86/LearningJS/LearningExpressJS/README.md

 })
 ```

+> I also added two functions to handle server process as we close it, look at [Closing server gracefully](../README.md#shutdown-server-gracefully)

 ## Handling routes, requests and responses

 The dumbest way of be able to get multiple endpoints, would be ro repeat the statement `app.get`